Up to 60% off sofas & mattresses — limited‑time deals.

 Which Bayview Mattress model felt best for back sleeping?

-Bella Luna Copper Infused felt the steadiest under the hips and lower back, especially for Carlos’s alignment-focused testing and Marcus’s back-to-stomach transitions.
+In our testing, Bella Luna Copper Infused felt the steadiest under the hips and lower back, especially for Carlos’s alignment checks and Marcus’s back-to-stomach transitions.

 Which model is most comfortable for side sleepers with shoulder sensitivity?

-Savoy Double Sided Plush gave the most immediate shoulder “permission,” with Bella Luna Premium close behind for side sleepers who still want a buoyant, easy-to-turn surface.
+Savoy Double Sided Plush gave the most immediate shoulder comfort, with Bella Luna Premium close behind for side sleepers who still want a buoyant, easy-to-turn surface.

 Do these mattresses isolate motion well enough for light sleepers?

-They’re controlled for hybrids, but not “silent.”
-Savoy dampened small movement best, while both Bella Luna models were similar and a touch more lively.
+They’re controlled for hybrids, but not silent.
+Savoy dampened small movements best, while both Bella Luna models felt a touch more lively.

 What’s the most practical maintenance routine?

-Rotate the Bella Luna models regularly, and treat Savoy as a true flip-and-rotate mattress so both sides share wear over time.
+Rotate the Bella Luna models on a regular schedule.
+For Savoy, flip and rotate it so both sides share wear over time.

 Previous post